-On-Campus MPA Program Dual Degrees, Graduate Minor, and Certificate
+On-Campus MPA Program Dual Degrees and Graduate Minor

 On-campus students who choose to pursue dual degrees must be admitted separately to the MPA program and to the companion program.
 Dual-degree programs have been established with law, planning, information/library science, and social work.
 Advisors in both degree programs must approve the joint plan.